Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

 that is, $(x,y)$ is proximal but not asymptotic.
-A subset $K$ of $X$ is called \emph{Li-Yorke scrambled} if any two distinct points $x,y\in K$ form a Li-Yorke scrambled pair.
-We say that the dynamical system $(X,T)$ is \emph{Li-Yorke chaotic} if there exists an uncountable Li-Yorke scrambled subset of $X$.
+A subset $K$ of $X$ is called \emph{Li-Yorke scrambled} if any two distinct points $x,y\in K$ form a Li-Yorke chaotic pair.
+We say that a dynamical system $(X,T)$ is \emph{Li-Yorke chaotic} if there exists an uncountable Li-Yorke scrambled subset of $X$.

-Usually, the set of all Li-Yorke scrambled pairs is not a $G_\delta$ subset of $X\times X$.
-Following Lemma~\ref{lem:dyn-prox-delta}, it is meaningful to consider the set of all Li-Yorke scrambled pairs which separate a given constant.
+Usually, the set of all Li-Yorke chaotic pairs is not a $G_\delta$ subset of $X\times X$.
+Following Lemma~\ref{lem:dyn-prox-delta}, it is meaningful to consider the set of all Li-Yorke chaotic pairs that are separated by a fixed constant.